Dani Barcia

-Daniel "Dani" Barcia Rama (born 19 January 2003) is a Spanish professional footballer who plays as a centre-back for Deportivo de La Coruña.
+Daniel "Dani" Barcia Rama (born 19 January 2003) is a Spanish professional footballer who plays as a centre-back for Deportivo de A Coruña.

 Club career

 Born in El Temple, Cambre, A Coruña, Galicia, Barcia joined Deportivo de La Coruña's youth sides in 2010, from San Tirso SD.
 On 8 July 2021, after finishing his formation, he renewed his contract until 2024 and was promoted to the reserves.

 Barcia made his senior debut on 12 September 2021, starting in a 0–0 Tercera División RFEF home draw against Racing Club Villalbés, and scored his first goal on 22 December, netting the B's winner in a 2–1 away success over Silva SD.
 He made his first team debut on 12 November 2022, starting in a 2–0 away loss to CD Guijuelo, for the season's Copa del Rey.

 On 22 May 2023, Barcia was definitely promoted to the main squad ahead of the 2023–24 campaign.
 He further extended his link until 2026 on 20 September, and featured in 16 matches overall during the season as the club achieved promotion to Segunda División as champions.